Eaternity/eaternity-website/_posts/foodprint/0000-01-01-vita-score.md

     <div class="row  push-bottom">
     	<div class="col-xs-12 col-sm-7 ">
-    			<p>The nutritional content of a meal or product to meet the daily nutrient recommendations can be analyzed separately and independently.
-The Nutrition Label analyzes per person and portion if the food is „well balanced“ in the sense that it provides you with all the daily energy requirements.</p>
+    			<p>The nutritional content of a meal or product to meet the daily nutrient recommendations can be analyzed separately or together with the Health Score.
+The Nutrition Score analyzes per person and portion if the food is „well balanced“ in the sense that it provides you with all the daily energy requirements.</p>

-    			<p>An average warm meal should make around one third of the recommended daily amount of 2000 kcal of energy intake, those nutrients which go above this range will be clearly marked.
-This way also the nutritional content of a meal can be conveniently optimized.</p>
+    			<p>An average warm meal should provide about one-third of the recommended daily energy intake of 2,000 to 2,400 kcal.
+Nutrients that exceed this range will be clearly marked.
+This way, the nutritional content of a meal can be conveniently optimized toward the ideal proportion of proteins and fats.
+Risks from overeating are responsible for 50% of the DALYs lost due to obesity (the GBD value for a person in Germany is 531.95 DALYs).</p>
     				<!-- <a href="/app/get-the-app/"><button>Learn more about the formula</button></a> -->
     		</div>
     </div>